xingxingshese/SequencePluginR/README.md

 this plugin is a fork of SequencePlugin

 with this plugin, you can
-+ newest!
-Support comment on export puml!
++ newest Support comment on export puml
 + generate Simple Sequence Diagram.
 + Navigate the code by click the diagram shape.
 + Delete Class from diagram.